 A key aspect of establishing a daily self-learning habit will be developing modern learning skills, like avoiding information overload and FOMO (Fear Of Missing Out), as well as “connecting the dots” of what has been found.
 [See Encourage daily learning]

-L&D’s role here is as a Modern Learning Advisor.
-This role does not involve designing, delivering and managing training content but is a wider role empowering, enabling and supporting learning in all its forms.
+It does not involve designing, delivering and managing training content, but is a wider role empowering, enabling and supporting learning in all its forms.
 It is a supportive, advisorial and consultative role in the organisation.
-On the next page we look at the 3 stages of this role.